10 Easy-to-Grow Herbs for a Thriving Kitchen Garden

 1. Basil

 Basil is one of the most beloved herbs around and it’s not hard to see why: it’s delicious and aromatic, plus great in a variety of dishes.
+Basil plants need LOTS of sunlight and moist, well-draining soil.

 2. Cilantro

+Cilantro is the perfect topping to tacos, tostadas, Mexican Corn Salad, and guacamole!
 Like basil, it’s best to throw in cilantro at the very end of the cooking cycle.

-Cilantro prefers a humid environment, and needs about 6 hours of sunlight a day, though it doesn’t like very high temperatures.
+Cilantro prefers a humid environment and needs about 6 hours of sunlight a day, though it doesn’t like very high temperatures.

 Head to this post for an in-depth guide on how to grow cilantro in a pot!